Tap to get financing

 Small Business and SBA Lending Blog

-2 min read
+3 min read

 Can You Get an SBA 7(a) Loan for a Funeral Home?

-In 2017, the funeral home industry employed approximately 120,000 people across the United States, while taking in more than $15 billion in revenue.
 If you currently operate a funeral home or are considering opening one, the SBA 7(a) loan could be a fantastic option.
-In addition to funeral homes,

-How does SBA 7(a) Financing Work for Funeral Homes?
+How Does SBA 7(a) Financing Work for Funeral Homes?

 Whether you want to purchase an existing funeral home or expand a current one, the SBA 7(a) and SBA 504 loan programs both function effectively as loans for commercial real estate.
 The SBA, or Small Business Administration guarantees up to 75% of SBA 7(a) loans of over $150,000 and up to $5 million.

-• Building a new funeral home: SBA 7(a) loans can fund all aspects of new construction, including costs such as sprinkler systems, alarms, and other security systems.
+SBA 7(a) loans can fund all aspects of new construction, including costs such as sprinkler systems, alarms, and other security systems.

-• Funeral home refinancing: If you currently own a funeral home, and have business debt that you’d like to refinance with better terms, an SBA 7(a) loan can also help you do that.
+If you currently own a funeral home, and have business debt that you’d like to refinance with better terms, an SBA 7(a) loan can also help you do that.

-• Purchasing an existing structure or business: SBA 7(a) loans can be used for either purchasing an existing building and converting it to a funeral home, or, acquiring a current funeral home business.
+SBA 7(a) loans can be used for either purchasing an existing building and converting it to a funeral home, or, acquiring a current funeral home business.
 And, with the SBA’s new business acquisition policy, borrowers purchasing a funeral home can get financing with as little as 5% down, with up to 90% financing allowed, and a 5% seller note.

 Related Questions